rajatabcx/admin-panel-builder/README.md

 <!-- generate sql query -->

 <!-- OR use full text search with the to_tsvector and to_tsquery functions, if possible. -->

+Which products don't have a review? also which products has he lowest review, what is the rating and whats the review and who left that lowest rating, give me the user details list of all the products from high to low price in electronics category